HendrikCrause/blog/src/content/articles/the_automated_deployment_rollercoaster.md

 2. A user's device
 3. A server

 And how code is deployed depends on where it will execute.
-On your own devices it's usually just making sure you have all the executables are available and then issuing the command to start.
+On your own devices it's usually just making sure all the executables are available and then issuing the command to start.
 Getting code to execute on a user's device means that your user's need to somehow get hold of the software and then issue whatever command needed to start.
 This means either have them install your software and open it up when they want, or let them download and execute it whenever they visit your site (webapps essentially).
 Executing code on a server means you need to somehow access the server, load all the required software onto it and issue the commands to make it start.
 For most modern applications, you will need to deploy your code to all 3.

 ## Setting it all up